Joseph-Essa/CAR_Mileage_Per_Gallon_Prediction_EDA/README.md

 - **model year**: Year of the car model.
 - **origin**: Country of origin (1: USA, 2: Europe, 3: Asia).

-The dataset is already cleaned and formatted for analysis.

 ## Exploratory Data Analysis
 Several techniques were applied to uncover patterns and relationships in the data: